CantoLang/canto/docs/canto in a nutshell.md

         ", ";
         name;
         "!";
-    =]
+    }
 ```

 This defines an object called ```greeting``` that has two properties, ```message``` and ```name```.
 But ```message``` and ```name``` are definitions, not values.

-Bento supports caching of child definitions this via keep directives.
+Canto supports caching of child definitions this via keep directives.
 A keep directive is an optional prefix to a definition that begins with the ```keep``` keyword.

 The simplest form is just the keyword ```keep``` by itself.
-When prefixed to a definition, Bento will cache the instantiated value whenever and wherever the parent is cached.
+When prefixed to a definition, Canto will cache the instantiated value whenever and wherever the parent is cached.
 For example:
 ```
-    hello(nm, lang) [=
+    hello(nm, lang) {=
         keep: name = nm
         keep: language = lang